 If you are getting ready to enter the interview process, our partners over at Pathrise have some amazing content to help you nail that interview.
 Have a look at their post that features actual questions you might encounter when interviewing for a product design positions at companies like Airbnb, Dropbox, Google, Cisco and more.

 So those are our tips for a targeted approach to building your portfolio, gaining some experience and going after the roles you want, no matter what level you are at.
-If you try any of these tips let us know in the comments what worked and what didn't for you!
-We'd love to hear about and help you on your design journey.

 - Learn the ins and outs of user experience and user research